BONI-hub/boni.io/_posts/3-0-0-content.md

 * URL + Image - contains URL and supplementary image

-Once the BONI Spot (its iBeacon) has been detected, the content item will delivered to the mobile app.
+Once the BONI Spot (its iBeacon) has been detected, the content item will be delivered to the mobile app.